 If you are dissatisfied with our decision and how we responded to your complaint, you can request an internal review.
 We will refer your complaint to a senior officer for review, and we will tell you who you can contact about the review.
 The senior officer will conduct an independent internal review and will consider whether the complaint should have been dealt with differently.
 This can lead to the original decision being upheld or overturned.
-We aim to complete internal reviews within 25 business days of Council receiving the complaint, and will tell you if the review will take longer.
-We will inform you of the outcome of the internal review in writing and will explain our reasons.
+We aim to complete internal reviews within 20 business days of Council receiving the complaint and will tell you if the review will take longer.
+We will inform you of the outcome of the internal review in writing and will explain the reason(s) for our decision.